hacksu/flask-recipe/readme.md

 ### Post it

-Lets actually save something given us by the user.
+Let's actually save something given us by the user.
 We'll talk about a lot so get ready

 * Open the app.py file back up
 * Again we're going to copy an existing route and modify it